Support OpenCog

 Semantic dependency relations

 I spent the weekend comparing the Stanford parser to RelEx, and learned a lot.
 RelEx really does deserve to be called a “semantic relation extractor”, and not just a “dependency relation extractor”.
-It provides a more abstract, …
+It provides a more abstract, more semantic output … Continue reading

 Posted in Design, Development, Documentation, Theory